-OVERVIEW: The Vitalyst Health Foundation is a health legacy foundation is focused on access to care and coverage, healthy community design, community capacity building, and community innovation and collaboration.
+OVERVIEW: The Vitalyst Health Foundation is a health legacy foundation that is focused on access to care and coverage, healthy community design, community capacity building, community innovation and collaboration, and civic participation.

-Access to care topics have included the Affordable Care Act and workforce.
+Access to care topics include the Affordable Care Act and healthcare workforce.
 Community policy focuses have included municipal planning, healthy food, transportation, and community needs assessments.
 Organizational effectiveness covers community-based organizations, fiscal scholarship, alliances, and policy continuum.
-And finally, the foundation focuses on care coordination, innovation grants, national funders, and value-driven healthcare in its collaboration category.
+The foundation focuses on care coordination, innovation grants, national funders, and value-driven healthcare in its collaboration category.
 Civic participation grants go towards inclusive decision-making to make healthcare more fair and equitable.
 Vitalyst has also partnered with the Arizona Community Foundation to fund grants for educating youth about healthy lifestyles and improving health in Native American tribes.